-In addition, I compare this economic source of risk to previously identified exchange rate risk factors that do not yet have definitive economic interpretations, namely the high-minus-low (HML) carry and dollar and global dollar factors of Lustig, Roussanov, and Verdelhan (2011, 2014) and Verdelhan (2018), in order to determine whether the risk-bearing capacity of financial intermediaries serves as one economic explanation for the risk contained within these factors.
-I find that intermediary capital risk is subsumed by the HML carry factor, which serves as the most robust pricing factor for exchange rates, and provide evidence that intermediary capital risk serves as a sub-component of the HML carry factor that presumably contains a wider set of economic shocks and risk.
-Intermediary capital appears to be more relevant for the pricing of exchange rate risk than the global dollar factor, but the two do positively co-vary, suggestive that some of the risk contained within the global dollar factor is related to the health of financial intermediaries.
+I also compare fluctuations in intermediary capital to previously identified exchange rate factors namely the high-minus-low (HML) carry and dollar and global dollar factors of Lustig, Roussanov, and Verdelhan (2011, 2014) and Verdelhan (2018), in order to determine whether the risk-bearing capacity of financial intermediaries serves as one economic explanation for the risk contained within these factors.
+While factors constructed through portfolio-based methods provide an appealing proxy for underlying and generally unobservable risk factors, the economic sources of these risks are not clearly identified.
+I seek to fill this void for exchange rate factors by delineating whether intermediary capital serves as an independent or one of the many sources of risk contained within these factors, shedding light upon the economic content of the HML carry and global dollar factors.
+I find that the HML carry factor serves as the most robust pricing factor for exchange rates, subsuming the previously significant intermediary capital risk, thus providing evidence that intermediary capital risk serves as a sub-component of the HML carry factor which contains a wider set of relevant economic shocks and risk.
+Intermediary capital appears to be an independent and more relevant source of exchange rate risk premia compared to the dollar and global dollar factors, but intermediary capital does positively co-vary with the latter factor, suggestive that some of the risk contained within the global dollar factor is related to the risk-bearing capacity of financial intermediaries.